OlgaKuryatnikova/website/content/home/about.md

 # List your academic interests.
 #[interests]
-interests = [Non-linear optimization, Conic optimization, Integer programming, Energy systems optimization, Optimization for transportation, Optimization for marketing]
+interests = ["Non-linear optimization", "Conic optimization", "Integer programming", "Energy systems optimization", "Optimization for transportation", "Optimization for marketing"]

 # List your qualifications (such as academic degrees).